GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

 \subsection{Effectiveness}

-To demonstrate the effectiveness of the proposed method, the GB$k$NN++ and all other baselines are respectively performed 10-fold cross-validation on each data set shown in Table \ref{table1} for 1 time.
-The standard deviation ($Sd$) of the 10-fold classification results can measure the comprehensive level of the effectiveness of classifiers.
-In addition, the smaller the $Sd$ is, the closer the mean testing $Accuracy$ is to the real classification ability of the classifiers.
-Thus, the performance of all classifiers which are GB$k$NN++, ORI-GB$k$NN, an ACC-GB$k$NN, $k$NN, SVM, and CART, is evaluated using the mean and $Sd$ of the testing $Accuracy$.
-The details of the experimental results are shown in the table \ref{table2}.
+For the purpose of demonstrating the effectiveness of the proposed method, the 10-fold cross-validation is employed on GB$k$NN++ and all comparison methods on each dataset for one time.
+The performance of all methods is evaluated using the test $Accuracy$ and its $Sd$.
+The details of the experimental results are shown in Table \ref{table2}.

-In Table \ref{table2}, columns 2-7 respectively represent the mean $Accuracy$ and its corresponding $Sd$ of GB$k$NN++, ORI-GB$k$NN, ACC-GB$k$NN, $k$NN, CART, and SVM on each data set.
-The last row represents the mean $Accuracy$ and mean $Sd$ of $Accuracy$ on all data sets for each classifier.
-From a statistical perspective, as shown in Table \ref{table2}, the number of the data sets with the best score on $Accuracy$ of GB$k$NN++ is respectively far higher than that of the other baselines.
-Furthermore, the GB$k$NN++ is the best one on mean $Accuracy$ of all data sets.
-As for the $Sd$ of $Accuracy$, GB$k$NN++ is in the forefront of these 6 classifiers.
-In addition, the GB-based classifiers have similar $Accuracy$ for most data sets, but GB$k$NN++ is obviously superior to the other two on these data sets of various sizes, including data set containing hundreds of thousands of sample.
+In Table \ref{table2}, columns 2-7 respectively represent the test $Accuracy$ and its corresponding $Sd$ of GB$k$NN++ and all comparison methods on each dataset.
+The last row represents the mean test $Accuracy$ and mean $Sd$ on all datasets for each classifier.
+From a statistical perspective, as shown in Table \ref{table2}, the number of the datasets with the best score on test $Accuracy$ of GB$k$NN++ is respectively far higher than that of the other baselines.
+Furthermore, the GB$k$NN++ is the best one on mean test $Accuracy$ of all datasets.
+As for the $Sd$, GB$k$NN++ is at the forefront of these 6 classifiers.
+In addition, GB$k$NN++ is obviously superior to the other two GB-based classifiers on most datasets.

-To obtain a more objective performance evaluation of the proposed classifier.
-The Wilcoxon rank-sum test\cite{51} is employed to verify whether the differences in $Accuracy$ between the proposed classifier and the baselines are statistically significant.
-The following hypotheses are tested in the following scenario.
-The null hypothesis is that the proposed classifier is not significantly different from the baselines, while the alternative hypothesis is that the proposed classifier is significantly different from baselines.

-Let $d_i,i=1,2,...,N$ denote the differences between the $Accuracy$ of GB$k$NN++ and baselines on the $ith$ data set.
-And, the differences are ranked based on their absolute values.
-If there are any ties in the rankings, average ranks are assigned.
-Let $R^+$ denote the sum of ranks of baselines that outperform GB$k$NN++ and $R^-$ denote the sum of ranks of GB$k$NN++ outperforming baselines.The definitions of $R^+$ and $R^-$ are as follows,

-Let $T(T=min(R^+,R^-))$ denote the smaller of $R^+$ and $R^-$.
-And, according to the Wilcoxon signed-rank test critical values table, when the significance level $\alpha = 0.05$ and $N=20$, if $T \le 52$, then the null hypothesis can be rejected.